vybeauregard/Yii2BookErrata/Chapter-2.md

 ## Chapter 2

-This chapter is critical, as it is the basis for the rest of the exercises in the book.

 #### Page 30
 - The author jumped over to the command line to install Faker.
 Continue entering these methods into `tests/acceptance/_steps/CRMOperatorSteps.php`